Ohio Country: Colonial period

 In the late 1740s and the second half of the 18th century, the British and French angled for control of the territory.
-The English intended to gain control of the area by sheer number of settlers on the ground; so, in 1749 the Crown—via the government of Virginia—granted the Ohio Company a great deal of this territory on the condition that it be settled by colonists from the Thirteen Colonies.
+The English intended to gain control of the area by sheer number of settlers on the ground.
+In 1749, The Crown through the government of the Colony of Virginia granted the Ohio Company a beneficial deal on this territory on the condition that it be settled by colonists from the Thirteen Colonies.

 French and Indian War

 With the arrival of Europeans to America, both Great Britain and France had claimed the territory and sent fur traders into the area to do business with the Ohio Country Indians.
 The Iroquois League also claimed the region by right of conquest.
 The rivalry among the two European nations, the Iroquois nations, and the Ohio valley Indian tribes for control of the region played an important part in the French and Indian War that lasted from 1754 through 1760.
 Having initially remained neutral, eventually the Ohio Country Indians largely sided with the French who were more interested in hunting in the region and were not actively settling the area as was their British colonial rivals.
 Armed with supplies and guns from the French, the Indians launched raids against their enemies via the Kittanning Path east of the Alleghenies.
 After they destroyed Fort Granville in the summer of 1756, Pennsylvania's Proprietary Governor John Penn ordered Captain John Armstrong to destroy the Shawnee villages west of the Alleghenies, hoping to put an end to their raiding activities.
 Meanwhile, other British and colonial forces drove the French from Fort Duquesne.
 They built Fort Pitt at the confluence of the Allegheny and Monongahela rivers that form the Ohio River.
 After being defeated by Britain, France ceded their claims to the entire Ohio Country in the 1763 Treaty of Paris.
 They had done so, however, without consulting their Native American allies who—in many cases—continued the fight against the colonial frontiersmen.

-Colonies such as Pennsylvania, Virginia, New York, and even distant Connecticut claimed some of the westward lands as had been granted by their original charters.
-The area, however, had been officially closed to European settlement by the Royal Proclamation of 1763, an attempt to preserve the western lands as territory exclusively set aside for use by Native American peoples.
+Colonies such as Pennsylvania, Virginia, New York, and Connecticut claimed some of the westward lands as had been granted by their original charters.
+The area, however, was officially closed to European settlement by the Royal Proclamation of 1763, an attempt to preserve the western lands as territory exclusively set aside for use by Native American peoples.
 By enacting the treaty, the British Crown no longer recognized prior claims that the colonies made on this territory.
-On June 22, 1774, Parliament in England passed the Quebec Act that formally annexed the region to the Province of Quebec.
-Colonists in the Thirteen Colonies considered this one of the Intolerable Acts that contributed to the call for Colonial rebellion the following year.
+On June 22, 1774, Parliament in England passed the Quebec Act, which annexed the region to the Province of Quebec.
+Colonists in the Thirteen Colonies considered this one of the Intolerable Acts that contributed to the call for American Revolution the following year, which began in earnest the following year, in 1775.